When to Replace Your Berkey Filter

-Occasionally a film can cover the Black Filters.
-It can look orange and feel slimy.
-A simple rinse can sometimes solve this, or in other cases, using a vegetable peeler to scrape off the residue will increase the longevity of the filters.
+Occasionally a visible film can cover the Black Filters.
+It can look orange or brown and feel slimy.
+A simple rinse can usually resolve this.

 Improper care and use of filters can curtail the lifespan of the filters.
 The filters work best if they are kept saturated.
 If they are dried out, they need to be re-primed--every time.

 Very infrequently, the filters can have a defect.
 If for some reason, they are not working after troubleshooting the possible problems.
 BerkeyHome stands by our high-quality products and excellent customer service.

 Related: troubleshooting tips

 The specifications for the Black Berkey filter element state that the lifespan is 3,000 gallons per element.
 Because thinking in gallons as a time measurement is unusual, use this formula to convert gallons to days, weeks, and months.

 First, estimate how much water will run through the filter, on average, each day.
 For example, use an estimated five gallons of filtered water per day.